azangru/zeit-serverless-exercise/README.md

 **Note:** We are currently supporting only one video per article using this approach.
 This is a limitation that we will be able to overcome if needed.

 ## Option 2: Simply add iframe html code in the markdown file
 This is an example of using an escape hatch when authoring markdown files.
-If you do not need to associate any metadata with a video, but simply want to add it inside your article, you can do so by adding raw `iframe` html element inside the body of your article.
+If you do not need to associate any metadata with a video, but simply want to add it inside your article, you can do so by adding raw `iframe` html elements inside the body of your article.
 For example:

 ```
 Here is my first paragraph, right before the video.